Rudra-roy/EchoMind--You-speak-It-thinks/README.md

+# EchoMind--You-speak-It-thinks

-# EchoMind--You-speak-It2.
-Admin Panel & Dashboard ✅ COMPLETED
+2. Admin Panel & Dashboard COMPLETED
 A web‑based admin interface lets authorized staff view, search, and filter user profiles, registration dates, and basic usage statistics.
 Admins can drill down into each user's full prompt‑and‑response history to monitor activity and troubleshoot issues.

 **Implementation Details:**